 What are PFAS chemicals?

-PFAS chemicals include PFOA, PFOS, & GenX.
+Most notably, PFAS chemicals include PFOA, PFOS, & GenX.
 According to OECD, there are at least 4730 different PFASs.

 What are PFAS used for?